-AVRDC headquarters is located adjacent to the Southern Taiwan Science Park, just south of Shanhua, Tainan City in southern Taiwan, on a 117-hectare campus containing research fields, laboratories, glasshouses, administration buildings and accommodation for international staff, students and guests.
+Adjacent to the Southern Taiwan Science Park, just south of Shanhua, Tainan City in southern Taiwan, AVRDC – The World Vegetable Center headquarters campus covers a 117-hectare area containing research fields, laboratories, glasshouses, administration buildings and accommodation for international staff, students and guests.

 Standard procedures for DNA extraction of several plant and microbial species are used.
 The biotechnology laboratories consist of dedicated DNA, RNA, molecular marker and transgenic laboratories.
 Facilities include PCR and real time PCR facilities with robotics for fully automated sample preparation.
 Li-cor sequencers are available for SSR (simple sequence repeat) and AFLP (amplified fragment length polymorphic) marker analysis.
 A PCR-based SNP (single nucleotide polymorphic) marker genotyping facility is also available.

 Virology has well equipped laboratories for the serological and molecular detection, identification and characterization of plant viruses.
 There are also insect-proof glasshouses, screen houses and growth rooms where mechanical and vector transmission of plant viruses is routinely performed to indicator test plants as well as for screening germplasm and breeders lines for resistance to important virus diseases.